dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Scoping

-Like part files, the augmented library and all of its augmentations share a single top-level scope where declarations are defined.
+Like part files, the augmented library and all of its library augmentations share a single top-level scope where declarations are defined.
 They also share a single private namespace.
 This means that private declarations in the augmented library or an augmentation of it are visible to all augmentations.

-Unlike part files, an augmentation has its own import scope surrounding that shared top-level scope.
+Unlike part files, a library augmentation has its own import scope surrounding that shared top-level scope.
 Any libraries the augmentation imports are visible only to that library augmentation.
 Likewise, libraries imported by the augmented library are not implicitly imported by the library augmentation.

 Exports in a library augmentation are applied to the augmented library and